lbriais/easy_app_helper/README.md

 # EasyAppHelper

-This [gem] [1] provides a suite of helpers for command line applications.
+This [gem] [1] aims at providing useful helpers for command line applications.
-The goal is to be as transparent as possible for the application whilst providing consistent helpers that add dedidacted behaviours to your application.
+This is a complete rewrite of the initial easy_app_helper gem. **It is not compatible with apps designed for easy_app_helper < 1.0.0**.

+* A fully featured Config class that:
+ * manages multiple sources of configuration(command line, multiple config files...).
+ * provides an easy to customize override mechanism for the different config layers
+ * A way to roll back modifications done to config anytime
+* A Logger coupled with the Config class

-Currently the only runtime dependency is on the [Slop gem] [2].
+Currently the only runtime dependency is the [Slop gem] [2].

 [Why this gem][4] ?